 - That’s it.

-Test your New Administrator account on Mac, Sign out your Mac, and log in again with another account. and set up the network connection.
+Test your new administrator account on Mac.
+Sign out of your Mac, and log in again with another account. and set up the network connection.

-Later on, you can delete the older administrator account completely to free up space. and Don’t forget to take a backup of your Mac.
+Later on, you can completely delete the older administrator account to free up space.
+Don’t forget to back up your Mac.
 And Get Advantage of Startup Disk Full on Mac.

-Select the User from the left side of the window > Click on Minus sign to delete the administrator account.
+Select the user from the left side of the window > Click on the minus sign to delete the administrator account.

 How to Reset an Ethernet Card For an iMac

-Are you worried about Cable internet connection on your iMac?
-Becuase of ethernet card not starting on Mac Restart or on turn on.
+Are you worried about the cable internet connection on your iMac?
+Because the Ethernet card is not starting on Mac restart or on turn-on.

-- Click on Apple Logo from top Top Mac menu > System Preferences.
+- Click on the Apple Logo from the top Mac menu > System Preferences.

 - That’s it.

-🕶Still the issue is not fixed yet, then Check your Mac warranty status online and Get free diagnose from apple support with Book Appointment at Apple Genius bar.
+🕶Still, the issue is not fixed yet.
+Then check your Mac warranty status online and get a free diagnosis from Apple support with Book Appointment at the Apple Genius bar.

-Above all tricks are useful to Reset network settings on Mac and Fix all the network issues for all time.
-Write us for more help in the comment box.
+The above tricks are useful for resetting network settings on Mac and fixing all network issues permanently.
+Write to us for more help in the comment box.